 You’re tired of those participating in the current media landscape acting like we can keep a republic via sweet Twitter burns or made-to-go-viral videos on Facebook with no context.
 Tired of people who don’t think like you totally misunderstanding reality as you see it.
 Tired of charlatans playing to the worse instincts of their tribe and getting rewarded.
 Tired of pinning the promise of journalism on the good will of its members who have every economic incentive to do otherwise.
 And, call me naive, but I’m tired that Americans of all walks would rather find reasons to hurt one another than help one another.

 Any solution is complicated and I have no illusions that it would happen in the next few years, if ever.
 But the first step is admitting we have a problem.
 Not one just one “side” or one outlet.
 But all players, news outlets, readers, advertisers, social media companies need to admit what we all know deep inside: Nobody is happy with this, and it’s time to try something new.

 [Thanks for reading!
-Get a heads up every time I publish something new by subscribing to my newsletter.
-Sent every other month or so.]
+Get an update whenever I write something new by subscribing to my personal newsletter.
+Sent sparingly.]